tfc/tfc.github.io/posts/2022-03-20-unique-heterogeneous-typelists.md

 This article is about how to filter unique items from heterogeneous lists on the type level in Haskell.
-This example, without further context, might look a bit esoteric by itself, but i learned a lot writing it and wanted to share the experience.
+This example, without further context, might look a bit esoteric by itself, but I learned a lot writing it and wanted to share the experience.

 <!--more-->

-In the last years i've been programming more in Haskell than in C++.
+In the last years I've been programming more in Haskell than in C++.
 I find Haskell is super fascinating because of its mighty type system.
 C++ already makes it possible to lift a lot of computation from compile time to run time (using `constexpr` and template meta programming) with the positive effect of resulting in less code in your binaries.
 Less code in your binaries is great, because this means a ["shift left"](https://en.wikipedia.org/wiki/Shift-left_testing) of bug potential on the time axis from run time to compile time.
 Now Haskell makes this much more interesting because its type system is much more intelligent than the one of C++ or comparable languages.
 There are many libraries that show off what's possible.
-My current favorite example because i have been using it a lot is the [`servant`](https://docs.servant.dev) library.
+My current favorite example because I have been using it a lot is the [`servant`](https://docs.servant.dev) library.

 I found learning C++ template meta programming very hard in the beginning because it's completely different than *normal* programming.
 But once you get there, it's really enlightening and helps in cleaner thinking about and designing of what your programs are actually supposed to do.
-Trying to do the same things and even more in Haskell, i found the following books and blog articles extremely helpful:
+Trying to do the same things and even more in Haskell, I found the following books and blog articles extremely helpful:

 - Book: [**"Thinking with Types"** by Sandy Maguire](https://leanpub.com/thinking-with-types)
 - Book: [**"Haskell Design Patterns"** by Ryan Lemmer](https://www.packtpub.com/product/haskell-design-patterns/9781783988723)
 - Blog: [**"Taming Heterogeneous Lists in Haskell"** by Hengchu Zhang](https://hengchu.github.io/posts/2018-05-09-type-lists-and-type-classes.lhs.html)

-However, after getting some inspiration what fascinating things some libraries do at the type level, i wanted to give it a try myself and came up with some private hobby challenge that i wanted to try myself.
+However, after getting some inspiration what fascinating things some libraries do at the type level, I wanted to give it a try myself and came up with some private hobby challenge that I wanted to try myself.
-While trying to hack on the type level, i found the available books and blogs super helpful.
+While trying to hack on the type level, I found the available books and blogs super helpful.
 But as so often the case, books/articles often tend to explain the simple things simple, then switch to much more complicated examples, but there is quite some gap between the simple and the (maybe too) advanced examples.
-I got lost there unfortunately and came up with a solution to a sub-problem of my hobby challenge that i wanted to share to fill up that gap.
+I got lost there unfortunately and came up with a solution to a sub-problem of my hobby challenge that I wanted to share to fill up that gap.

 This blog article shows how to: